-2015 Canadian $20 The Canadian Home Front: Transcontinental Railroad - 1 oz Fine Silver Coin
+2015 Canadian $20 The Canadian Home Front: Transcontinental Railroad - 1 oz Fine Silver Coin - no outside box

 Item: #2015RAILROAD20D | Mfr: Royal Canadian Mint | #144429